Duet Night Abyss Commission Guide

 • Bounty/Chase is recommended for a good mix of loot for your time, including a number of Carmine Globules.

-• This extraction has a daily limit.
+• This extraction has a daily limit (5000 for Trial Rank 60+).
+This is the main limitation.

 Excavation (Geniemon)